 Knowing who controls the board is crucial in situations such as this.

-The huge damage the company disputes cause
+The huge damage that company disputes cause

 Taking your eye off the ball in this way can be very costly for your business.
 Put simply, it’ll hit your profit margins and should be resolved as quickly and effectively as possible – you really do need to make sure that your company gets back business as usual again as soon as possible.